POEMS

 the mediation is neither rule-bound, nor chaotic.

-the Natura naturata, what idle rivalry!...
+copies mere nature, the Natura naturata,

-the essence, the Natura naturans, which presupposes
+’you must master the essence, the Natura naturans,

 and the soul” of a human being fully human.